glankk/gz/USAGE.md

 _Note:_ Button combos that interfere with menu navigation for commands that aren't related to menuing are disabled while the utility menu is active.

+### Issues
+There some known issues with the Wii VC version of gz;
+- Disk features rely on the presence of the ED64 which does not exist on the Wii, and are therefore unavailable.
+- The scene explorer has graphical glitches due to poor emulation.
+- The reset command is not emulated correctly and has been removed.
+- The timer function is not emulated correctly and has been removed.